Bin ich nun frei? Wirklich frei?: Das Rheingold (Richard Wagner)

 Mr. Weiser was chosen as a Gerdine Young Artist at Opera Theater of Saint Louis in both 2016 and 2017.
 In his first summer there, he was seen as Clumsy God in the world premiere of Jack Perla’s Shalimar the Clown after the acclaimed Salman Rushdie novel, Sergeant in La bohème and Valet in Macbeth and covered Truffaldino in Ariadne auf Naxos and Banco in Macbeth.
 The next summer, he appeared as Fred and Pump Guy #2 in Ricky Ian Gordon’s The Grapes of Wrath and covered The Bonze in Madama Butterfly and Publio in La Clemenza di Tito.
 Mr. Weiser spent the summer of 2018 with Central City Opera as an Apprentice Artist covering both Der Sprecher in Die Zauberflöte and Ferrando in Il Trovatore.

-In 2018, Mr. Weiser was named a winner of the St. Louis District of the Metropolitan National Council Auditions and was a 3rd place winner of the Midwest region.
-Most recently in 2021, he was named a winner of the Utah District of the Laffont Competition, formerly known as the Metropolitan Opera National Council Auditions, and will be singing in the upcoming Rocky Mountain Regional Finals.
+Mr. Weiser has received many accolades for his artistry in recent years.
+In 2018, he was named a winner of the St. Louis District of the Metropolitan National Council Auditions and was a 3rd place winner of the Midwest region.
+Most recently, he was named a 2022 Utah District winner in the Laffont Competition, formerly known as the Metropolitan Opera National Council Auditions.